redesgtt/bcast_ids/README.md

 | **time.tmp**  | Temporary file that BCAST_IDS uses in order to make the automated training  |

 ### Dataset Generation
 The training dataset is collected from a real-world connected environment.
 At this point, the main features have to be identified.
 There are a whole bunch of features that can be monitored by networking tools for network analysis over the network, but some of them could be redundant.
-So, we have selected nineteen features and are listed below:
+So, we have selected sixteen features and are listed below:

 | Feature  | Description |
 | ------------- | ------------- |